beginning of content

 What are the risks of fad dieting?

-How do I spot a fad diet?
+How can I spot a fad diet?

 What else can I do to keep a healthy weight?